Trump says he and first lady tested positive for coronavirus | WTOP

 Trump, who has spent much of the year downplaying the threat of a virus that has killed more than 205,000 Americans, said he and Mrs. Trump were quarantining.
 The White House physician said the president is expected to continue carrying out his duties “without disruption” while recovering.

-Still, Trump’s diagnosis was sure to have a destabilizing effect in Washington, raising questions about how far the virus had spread through the highest levels of the U.S. government.
+Still, Trump’s diagnosis was sure to have a destabilizing effect in Washington and around the world, raising questions about how far the virus had spread through the highest levels of the U.S. government.
 Hours before Trump announced he had contracted the virus, the White House said a top aide who had traveled with him during the week had tested positive.

 “Tonight, @FLOTUS and I tested positive for COVID-19.
 We will begin our quarantine and recovery process immediately,” Trump tweeted just before 1 a.m.
 “We will get through this TOGETHER!”